peccu/lp-php-miniseries/README.md

 # PHP Little Printer miniseries example

-v1.1.5
+v1.2.0

 This is a PHP website to make it easy to create a [Little Printer](http://bergcloud.com/littleprinter/) miniseries publication: one that delivers your content to subscribers on a regular basis.
-For example, an image every day for 30 days, or a short story twice a week.
+For example, an image every day for 30 days, or a short story twice a week, or specific content to all subscribers on certain dates.

 In addition to this code you will need: